Dallas College - Dallas, Texas, USA, August 2023-Present

 Dallas City Hall, a product of the visionary architect I.M.
 Pei, stands as an iconic testament to modernist architecture, reaching completion in 1978.
 Its defining characteristic is the striking inverted pyramid design, where a central tower gracefully ascends from a broad, sloping base.
 The structure's essence is accentuated by the choice of concrete and glass as primary construction materials, accentuating its clean and minimalist aesthetic.
 Inside the City Hall, a grand atrium unfolds, adorned with a dramatic spiral staircase and bathed in abundant natural light, creating an inviting and functional civic space.
 I.M.
 Pei's design for Dallas City Hall not only symbolizes the city but also marks a pivotal moment in the evolution of modern architecture, showcasing a harmonious blend of artistic vision and structural innovation.

 Mariza Morin (Dallas Public Library) wrote: 'in the wake of the tragic assassination of President John F. Kennedy in 1963, J. Erik Jonsson, a co-founder of Texas Instruments, assumed the role of Dallas mayor in 1964, driven by the mission to restore the city's tarnished reputation.
 Under his leadership, the 'Goals for Dallas' initiative was launched, sparking public discourse on the city's future and igniting plans for a new city hall.
 The selection of the esteemed architect I.M.
 Pei in 1966, a departure from his prior work, exemplified his commitment to understanding Dallas deeply by engaging its residents and immersing himself in local affairs.
 Overcoming various challenges, including the acquisition of additional land and resistance to Pei's unconventional design, the project culminated in the realization of Dallas City Hall in 1978.
-The building's bold and contemporary design, featuring the iconic inverted pyramid and a captivating rooftop, became a symbol of Dallas' resilience and forward-looking spirit'.
+The building's bold and contemporary design, featuring the iconic inverted pyramid and a captivating rooftop, became a symbol of Dallas' resilience and forward-looking spirit' (Google Earth).

 Mariza Morin (Dallas Public Library) wrote: 'in the wake of the tragic assassination of President John F. Kennedy in 1963, J. Erik Jonsson, a co-founder of Texas Instruments, assumed the role of Dallas mayor in 1964, driven by the mission to restore the city's tarnished reputation.
 Under his leadership, the 'Goals for Dallas' initiative was launched, sparking public discourse on the city's future and igniting plans for a new city hall.
 The selection of the esteemed architect I.M.
 Pei in 1966, a departure from his prior work, exemplified his commitment to understanding Dallas deeply by engaging its residents and immersing himself in local affairs.
 Overcoming various challenges, including the acquisition of additional land and resistance to Pei's unconventional design, the project culminated in the realization of Dallas City Hall in 1978.
-The building's bold and contemporary design, featuring the iconic inverted pyramid and a captivating rooftop, became a symbol of Dallas' resilience and forward-looking spirit'.
+The building's bold and contemporary design, featuring the iconic inverted pyramid and a captivating rooftop, became a symbol of Dallas' resilience and forward-looking spirit' (Google Earth).

 Visiting Registered Historic Landmarks - Neiman Marcus by George Dahl, 1914